Existential Funk: Seeking Meaning in Life

 No engagement, no meaning, and no excitement.
 We must escape this existential funk by doing something novel.

 If, for example, I mow the lawn every Saturday morning, the action easily becomes a habit.
-Instead of mowing the lawn to accomplish a meaningful goal, I now mow because it’s Saturday.
+Instead of mowing the lawn to accomplish a meaningful goal, I now mow the lawn because it’s Saturday.
 The meaning becomes obscure.
 Mowing the lawn then becomes a meaningless chore.
 But if I take time to enjoy the look of the well-manicured yard, the scent of the fresh cut grass and the exercise, the task takes on meaning and the meaning generates feelings of accomplishment.
 The task is performed with a goal; and goal fulfillment creates purpose.

 Giving Life Meaning